Wok & Skillet

 Instructions

-• Tempura Sauce: combine water, dashi stock granules, soy sauce, mirin and sugar in a small saucepan.
+• Combine water, dashi stock granules, soy sauce, mirin and sugar in a small saucepan.
+Give everything a good stir.

-• Bring to a boil, then allow the sauce to simmer for 2 minutes.
-Allow to cool.
+• Bring to a boil, then reduce to a simmer for 2 minutes.
+Remove from heat and allow to cool completely.

-• Dredge the shrimp in flour, dip in egg, then coat in Panko breadcrumbs.
+• Dredge each shrimp in flour, shaking off any excess.
+Dip in egg, then coat thoroughly in panko breadcrumbs.

 Nutrition